Applying to BMet for University-Level Study

 - Flexible entry requirements – If you do not have at Grade C/4 or above in GCSE Maths and English you may be able to gain these qualifications while studying on a course.

-- Competitively priced – Courses are cheaper than what you would pay going directly to university – for example, BMet’s HNC’s are £5,500 for the academic year 2020-21 as opposed to £9,250.
+- Competitively priced – Courses are cheaper than what you would pay going directly to university – for example, BMet’s HNC/D courses range in the region of £6000, opposed to £9,250 that a university would charge.

 - Employment opportunities – At BMet we have links to the business community via our apprenticeships with companies such as; NHS, Wesleyan, West Midlands Trains, University of Birmingham, BMW Group, Dixons (Carphone Warehouse) and Gately Plc.